+The S-NG-RAN node may include the SCG UE History Information IE in the S-NODE MODIFICATION REQUEST ACKNOWLEDGE message to indicate the UE History Information with PSCell history.

 For each DRB configured as SN-terminated split bearer/MCG bearer, if the QoS Mapping Information IE is included in the DRBs To Be Modified List IE in the PDU Session Resource Modification Info – SN terminated IE of the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, use it to set DSCP and/or flow label fields for the downlink IP packets which are transmitted from S-NG-RAN node to M-NG-RAN node through the GTP tunnels indicated by the UP Transport Layer Information IE.